Public Safety Apps and Programs

 - PulsePoint AED is a community tool that is used to crowdsource and track AEDs throughout Montgomery County.
 PulsePoint AED lets you report and update AED locations so that emergency responders, including nearby citizens trained in CPR and off-duty professionals such as firefighters, police officers, and nurses, can find an AED close to them when a cardiac emergency occurs.

 - Rave Facility improves employee safety and protects businesses by allowing business owners, managers, or safety supervisors to upload floorplans, emergency contacts, and other critical data to an online portal.
 In an emergency, 9-1-1 and first responders can access that data to improve emergency response.

 - ReadyMontco (formerly known as ReadyNotify) is your official source for notifications about emergencies, severe weather, crime alerts, and disasters in Montgomery County.
 When there is a potential safety hazard or concern in your area, you will receive a notification in the form of a text message, email, voice call, and/or mobile app alert.

-- The Text-to-911 program allows wireless phone customers (AT&T, Sprint, Verizon Wireless, and T-Mobile) in Montgomery County to send short text messages to 9-1-1 in an emergency.
+- Text-to-911 allows wireless phone customers (AT&T, Sprint, Verizon Wireless, and T-Mobile) in Montgomery County to send short text messages to 9-1-1 in an emergency.
 Text-to-911 may be helpful for individuals who have speech or hearing impairments, or who are having a medical emergency that renders them incapable of speech; or in instances when making noise may endanger the caller, such as a home invasion/robbery, or instances of domestic violence or an abduction.
 Only use Text-to-911 in an emergency and if you are unable to make a voice call.